Saumel279/CP_31-by-TLE-Eliminators/1000/README.md

-Solution of 1000 rated problems form CP 31 sheet by TLE Eliminators
+Solution of 1000 rated problems form CP 31 sheet by TLE Eliminators.